Losteir/An-tkabir-Guncellemeleri/AnitkabirGuncellemeleri.md

-• Tekrardan geliştirmeler yapıldı!&• Eklenen zomboidler malesef bozuk çıktı.&• Damn%26.11.2023
+• I do agree with you!&• Eklenen zomboidler malesef bozuk çıktı.&• Damn%26.11.2023